Current Indication: Procedural Sedation and Analgesia Prior to Cataract Surgeries

-Our lead program, Melt-100, is a rapidly dissolving sublingual tablet, providing needle and opioid-free, patented formulation for procedural sedation and analgesia during cataract surgery — a growing field with significant market opportunity.
-In 2019, 4.2 million cataract surgeries were performed, and the number of surgeries is growing at approximately 3% per year.1,2
+Our lead program, Melt-300, is a rapidly dissolving sublingual tablet, providing needle- and opioid-free, patented formulation for procedural sedation and analgesia during cataract surgery — a growing field with significant market opportunity.
+In 2021, 4.6 million cataract surgeries were performed, and that number was expected to grow to 5.2 million by the end of 2022.1,2

 A cataract is clouding of the lens of the eye, preventing clear vision and leading to blindness if left untreated.3 Cataract removal is one of the most common, safest, and effective surgeries performed in the United States.4 With surgery times of less than one hour and exceptional results, cataract surgery is considered one of the most successful treatments in all of medicine.5 Progressing to sublingual sedation may be the next step in safety and comfort for a growing patient demographic.6